rshnn/thread-scheduling/readme.md

 ## dev-notes

-### rshn Tue 14 Feb 2017 08:18:33 AM EST
+### rshnn Tue 14 Feb 2017 08:18:33 AM EST

 Can use the following to redirect the signal handler
-This might be cool to use in `scheduler_init()` if we want to go to another handler in the begining to do some workbefore scheduler_sig_handler is defaultly used.
+This might be cool to use in `scheduler_init()` if we want to go to another handler in the begining to do some work before scheduler_sig_handler is defaultly used.

 ```
 signal_action.sa_flags            = SA_SIGINFO;